bjarneo/dotenvjson/README.md

 I have used principles from creating a programming language to transform a .env file to JSON.
 It is kind of an tweaked approach, but works fine. 🔥

+`This is overengineered`
+Yes, I know.
+This is the fun factor.
+I am aware this can be solved in an easier way, but as many other things on github, I created this tool for fun in a way that is challenging.

 Don't you go look at my messy tokenizer.go file 😏

 ## Usage